fabic/nql/README.md

 _Or maybe it is something like “GraphQL for the rest of us” ;-_

+__EDIT/2018-06-10/v0.0.1:__ publishing to packagist, even though it's in very early stages of development.

+## Use cases

+* as an “extended” Symfony Property Path grammar ?.
+* as an alternative to GraphQL ?
+* at least for rapid prototyping client-side JS.
+* ...

 ## Getting started

 ### TODO: publish to Packagist